Tulsa Golden Hurricane softball

-The Tulsa Golden Hurricane softball team represents University of Tulsa in NCAA Division I college softball.
-The team participates in the American Athletic Conference.
-The Golden Hurricane are currently led by head coach Crissy Strimple.
-The team plays its home games at Collins Family Softball Complex located on the university's campus.
+The Tulsa Golden Hurricane Softball is the team that represents the University of Tulsa in NCAA Division I college softball.
+The team currently participates in the American Conference.
+The Golden Hurricane are currently led by their head coach DJ Gasso.
+The team plays its home games at the Collins Family Softball Complex which is located on the university's campus.